2014 ERG & Council Conference:

 He holds a Bachelor’s Degree in Biology and Master’s Degree in Education with a concentration on Community Agency Counseling from Cleveland State University.

-Tina Hallenbeck: Session Facilitator Manager of Diversity at FedEx Freight and Five Time Recipient of the Honors Award.
+Tina Hallenbeck: Session Facilitator Manager of Diversity/AAP for FedEx Freight in their Regional Headquarters, Harrison, Arkansas and a Five Time Recipient of the Honors Award.

 #20 Recipient of the 2013 Top Honors Award™

-During Tina Hallenbeck's 8 years with FedEx Freight she has grown their Diversity Council to 200+ members across North America; developed companywide CBE's focused on Basic Diversity, Managing Diversity & Cultural Competence and education for Diversity Council Members; managing Company Wide Diversity Council projects focused on building inclusive teams in Freight's 500+ locations as well as working to bring a daily & business strategy application of diversity to the workplace.
+During Tina’s 8 years with FedEx Freight she has been involved with growing their Diversity Council to 200+ members across North America; developing companywide CBE’s focused on Basic Diversity, Managing Diversity and Cultural Competence; developing education for Diversity Council Members which is delivered virtually each month during Diversity Council Webinars and face-to-face bi-annual Diversity Council Conferences; managing Company Wide Diversity Council projects focused on building inclusive teams in Freight’s 500+ locations; and for the past 3 years leading the Diversity/AA Team to grow their Diversity & Inclusion strategy in new and innovative ways.

 Renee Arrington–Johnson: Session Facilitator Senior Industrial Engineer and Co-Chair of GM's People with Disabilities Affinity Group at General Motors